Download my FREE 12-week Fearless Writing programme for writing groups here

 I offer support and inspiration to writers and dreamers, teaching how words and ideas can heal, inspire, uplift, connect, and help us capture our experience of this beautiful world.
 I have two degrees in Japanese, and have had a 20+ year love affair with Japan.
-One of my greatest passions is writing books – The Way of the Fearless Writer will be released on October 6 and I am working on my sixth book, a follow up to the bestselling Wabi Sabi: Japanese wisdom for a perfectly imperfect life.
+One of my greatest passions is writing books – my most recent, The Way of the Fearless Writer was published in October 2022, and I am currently working on my sixth book, a follow up to the bestselling Wabi Sabi: Japanese wisdom for a perfectly imperfect life.
 I am also founder of Do What You Love, which produces and delivers inspiring online courses for living well.
 With over 100,000 alumni and a community of over 250,000 people across the world, it is our mission to inspire and support each other to make the most of this precious life.